8080labs/ppscore/README.md

 #### Special tasks

 The special tasks all have predefined PPS scores.
 Those tasks exist for implementation reasons in order to communicate special cases and save computation time.
-- __predict_id__ has a score of 0 because an ID column cannot be predicted by any other column as part of a crossvalidation.
+- __predict_id__ has a score of 0 because an ID column cannot be predicted by any other column as part of a cross-validation.
 There still might be a 1 to 1 relationship but this is not detectable by the current implementation of the PPS.
 - __predict_constant__ has a score of 1 because any column and baseline can perfectly predict a column that only has a single value.
 It could be argued that the score should be 0 because the model is not better than the naive predictor.
 However, (so far) we chose to set a value of 1 in order to communicate that there is perfect predictive power.
 - __predict_itself__ means that the feature and target columns are the same and thus the PPS is 1 because a column can always perfectly predict its own value.

 ## About
 ppscore is developed by [8080 Labs](https://8080labs.com) - we create tools for Python Data Scientists.
-If you like `ppscore`, please check out our other project [bamboolib](https://bamboolib.com)
+If you like `ppscore` you might want to check out our other project [bamboolib - a GUI for pandas DataFrames](https://bamboolib.com)